railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

     Rather than edit an existing budget, make a new version so that you can keep your original estimates safe for comparison.
 This lets you analyse your changing perspectives of the company from revision to revision.

-To define your budgets, start by entering a :guilabel:`Name`, a :guilabel:`Code`, a :guilabel:`Start Date` and an :guilabel:`End Date` for your new budget.
+To define your budgets, start by entering a :guilabel:`Name`, a :guilabel:`Code`, a :guilabel:`Duration` for your new budget.
 Then you can define the budgeted amounts for each analytic account within a specified period, one by one (enter negative amounts for purchases, positive amounts for sales).
 For each, you define:

 * an :guilabel:`Analytic Account`

 * a :guilabel:`Budgetary Position`, for example ``Sales`` or ``Purchases``,

-* a :guilabel:`Start Date` and an :guilabel:`End Date` for the budget,
+* a :guilabel:`Duration` for the budget,

 * a :guilabel:`Planned Amount` in the default currency of the chart of accounts.